Drive mode overview

-The dozens of images on this page are all Drive Mode Indicators symbols.
-There is seemingly no end to the number of variations used by manufacturers covering an equally endless number of drive modes.
-The important point to remember is that they appear when a choice is made in a menu or a button is pushed somewhere on the dashboard or center console.
+The important thing to remember is that these indicators appear when a choice is made in a menu or a button is pushed somewhere on the dashboard or center console.
+If you are surprised by what you are seeing, check your vehicle’s menus.

 • Before moving on, are you sure one of these is your symbol (see more below)??